wenxiang-Song/cocry_pred/README.md

 * Software-GUI.ipynb
   Software-GUI.ipynb is the GUI interface we have developed, which users can directly invoke or make certain modifications to.

-* User Guide.pdf
+* User Guide.docx
-  User Guide.pdf is the specific software usage manual.
+  User Guide.docx is the specific software usage manual.

 ## Creation of the GUI Usage Environment:
 Please follow these steps to create the working environment.